RareByteStream/RareByteStream/README.md

 ## Context:
   * This document is tailored primarily for saving time by providing information to any relevant party or individual before direct interaction is intended.

-  * Selections of nformation included in this introduction blends in concerns regarding both **Open-Source communities in Github or elsewhere** and **evaluators from professional networks**.
+  * Selections of information included in this introduction blends in concerns regarding both **Open-Source communities in Github or elsewhere** and **evaluators from professional networks**.
 It is not purely professional nor purely personal.

 ## Projects: